nobl9/terraform-provider-nobl9/docs/resources/alert_method_email.md

 ### Optional

 - `bcc` (List of String) Blind carbon copy recipients.
 The maximum number of recipients is 10.
-- `body` (String, Deprecated) Deprecated value that was used as the body template of email alert.
-It's not used anywhere but kept for backward compatibility.
+- `body` (String, Deprecated) This value was used as the template for the email alert's body. 'body' is deprecated and not used anywhere; however, its' kept for backward compatibility.
 - `cc` (List of String) Carbon copy recipients.
 The maximum number of recipients is 10.
 - `description` (String) Optional description of the resource.
 Here, you can add details about who is responsible for the integration (team/owner) or the purpose of creating it.
 - `display_name` (String) User-friendly display name of the resource.
-- `subject` (String, Deprecated) Deprecated value that was used as the subject of email alert.
-It's not used anywhere but kept for backward compatibility.
+- `subject` (String, Deprecated) This value was used as the email alert's subject. 'subject' is deprecated and not used anywhere; however, its' kept for backward compatibility.

 ### Read-Only